bdcorps/langchain-pdf-airtable/readme.md

 # Programmatic SEO with Langchain and Launchman

 This repo lets you ask 10-Q PDFs ask questions > Save the answers as markdown in an Airtable base.
-The resulting Airtable can then be synced with launchman.com to create Programmatic SEO pages.
+The resulting Airtable can then be synced with launchman.com (Paid) to create Programmatic SEO pages.

 More details: https://twitter.com/thisissukh_/status/1645183376222195712